How to Scan for New Plugins?

 5. Click Rescan.

 In some cases, plugins will be blacklisted and will not reset.
-To solve this do the following:
+If you installed the plugin and activated your license using the iLok License Manager, but you're still not seeing your license, do the following:

 Windows:

-Grab the 'x64' folder and move it to your desktop.
-Launch Studio One, it should rescan your plugins.
+• Grab the x64 folder and move it to your desktop.

-After you load a project and everything works as it should, you can delete the 'x64' folder that's on your desktop, Studio One created a new one after the plug-ins scan.
+• After you load a project and everything works as it should, you can delete the x64 folder from your desktop.
+Studio One creates a new one after the plug-ins scan.

-Grab the 'x64' folder and move it to your desktop.
-Launch Studio One, it should rescan your plugins.
+• Grab the Arm64 folder and move it to your desktop.

-After you load a project and everything works as it should, you can delete the 'x64' folder that's on your desktop, Studio One created a new one after the plug-ins scan.
+• After you load a project and everything works as expected, you can delete the Arm64 folder from your desktop.
+Studio One creates a new one after the plug-ins scan.

 REAPER: